 Appeal Boards - are quasi-judicial boards that have the authority to confirm, revoke or vary a decision made by the Development Authority that has been appealed.

-The Municipal Government Act provides that any person or persons may appeal the decision of the Development Authority within fourteen days of the date of the decision being advertised by paying the required appeal fee, and by filing an appeal in writing against the decision with the Red Deer County Subdivision & Development Appeal Board, 38106 Range Road 275, Red Deer County, Alberta T4S 2L9.
-For further information contact the Planning and Development Department at 403.350.2170.
+The Municipal Government Act (MGA) provides that a person may appeal a Discretionary Use approval within 21 days of the date of the decision being advertised (posted on County’s website) by paying the required appeal fee ($400) and by filing an appeal in writing against the decision with the Red Deer County Subdivision and Development Appeal Board, 38106 Rge Rd 275, Red Deer County, Alberta.
+A Permitted Use approval may not be appealed unless the decision involves a relaxation, variance or misinterpretation of the Land Use Bylaw.
+For further information, contact Planning & Development Services at email@example.com or 403.350.2170.

 The MGA also provides that the applicant for a subdivision may appeal MPC’s decision to the respective appeal board by filing the appeal within 14 days of receipt of the written decision.